-The practice complies with Data Protection Act (2003) and access to medical records legislation.
+The practice complies with Data Protection Act (2003) and May 2018 GDPR Guideline (May 2018) regarding access to medical records.
 Identifiable information about you will be shared with others in the following circumstances:

 - To provide further medical treatment for you e.g. from district nurses and hospital services.

 - To help you get other services e.g. from the social work department.
 This requires your consent.